decentralized-identity/didcomm-messaging/docs/spec-files/problems.md

 }
 ```

-The `pthid` header MUST be included with problem reports.
-Its value is the `thid` of the thread in which the problem occurred.
+- **pthid** - REQUIRED.
+The value is the `thid` of the thread in which the problem occurred.
 (Thus, the problem report begins a new child thread, of which the triggering context is the parent.
 The parent context can react immediately to the problem, or can suspend progress while troubleshooting occurs.)

-The `ack` header SHOULD be included if the problem in question was triggered directly by a preceding message.
+- **ack** - OPTIONAL.
+It SHOULD be included if the problem in question was triggered directly by a preceding message.
 (Contrast problems arising from a timeout or a user deciding to cancel a transaction, which can arise independent of a preceding message.
 In such cases, `ack` MAY still be used, but there is no strong recommendation.)

-The `code` field is worthy of its own section; [see below](#problem-codes).
+- **code** - REQUIRED.
+Deserves a rich explanation; see [Problem Codes](#problem-codes) below.

-The optional `comment` field contains human-friendly text describing the problem.
-The text MUST be statically associated with `code`, meaning that each time circumstances trigger a problem with the same `code`, the value of `comment` will be the same.
+- **comment** - OPTIONAL but recommended.
+Contains human-friendly text describing the problem.
+If the field is present, the text MUST be statically associated with `code`, meaning that each time circumstances trigger a problem with the same `code`, the value of `comment` will be the same.
 This enables [localization](#i18n) and cached lookups, and it has some [cybersecurity benefits](https://didcomm.org/book/v2/problems-and-cybersecurity).
 The value of `comment` supports simple interpolation with `args` (see next), where args are referenced as `{1}`, `{2}`, and so forth.

-The optional `args` field contains situation-specific values that are interpolated into the value of `comment`, providing extra detail for human readers.
+- **args** - OPTIONAL.
+Contains situation-specific values that are interpolated into the value of `comment`, providing extra detail for human readers.
 Each unique problem code has a definition for the args it takes.
 In this example, `e.p.xfer.cant-use-endpoint` apparently expects two values in `args`: the first is a URL and the second is a DID.
 Missing or null args MUST be replaced with a question mark character (`?`) during interpolation; extra args MUST be appended to the main text as comma-separated values.

-The optional `escalate_to` field provides a URI where additional help on the issue can be received.
+- **escalate_to** - OPTIONAL.
+Provides a URI where additional help on the issue can be received.

 #### Problem Codes